CoinFabrik/alexlab-doc/product-features/liquidity-pool/self-service-listing.md

 ### Minimum requirements

-👉 **Token Deployment.** Have your token deployed on Stacks blockchain since you will need you provide the token contract.
+👉 **Token Deployment.** Have your token deployed on Stacks blockchain since you will need to provide the token contract.

 👉 **Select an Anchor Token.** Choose an anchor token from the available options: Stacks native currency STX, ALEX token, or aBTC token.
 Ensure you have at least 1,800 STX or an equivalent value in ALEX or aBTC token to create the pool (minimum anchor token liquidity).